gerencianet/gn-api-sdk-php/docs/CARNET.md

 If you want, you can also send some additional informations:

 - The metadata information (like in the banking billet), with notification_url and/or custom_id;
-- If the carnet must be send by post office service (choosing, inclusive, if you or your client must receive it);
 - If the total value must be split among every charges or if each charge must have the value;
 - The instructions to the carnet (At most 4 lines).